eliobassi/CMT_project/README.md

 ### Execute

-The program is executed by automatation in one line of code in a terminal running Bash (e.g., `matlab -batch src/myscript`), with the outputs generated to "Results/".
+The program is executed by running the main2.py file wich, by automation runs all the other files.

 ## Contributors